THE STONE DECKS - NATURE

 The five cards are traditionally a sign of chaos, or when the power of four becomes unbalance.
 Five is a holy number for the Celts, representing the king, or the complete adult who is ready to become spiritual.
 It is the doorway of passage outward into power and repression and inward into fatalism and suppression, a card of balance but also of movement back and forth.
 The crested titmouse on the mistletoe is the opening door of Cords.
 The eel, travelling to the Sargasso Sea to mate, returns to the rivers of Europe as an adult.
 The meadowlark heralds the turn of spring into summer, shown here in the blossoming apple tree.
 Two of the great tricksters of Europe, the crow and the fox, face off in a bed of mugwort.
 And two other fox kits struggle for dominance.

 Six represents the last healthy expression of the outward journey and the healthy point of the inward.
 The six card represents a resting place, a place of peace and acceptance, that most experience as older adults.
 The roe deer stands before a great birch tree, secure and trusting.
-Orcas herd herring.
+A petrel rests in the middle of the ocean.
 A beaver takes down an aspen tree and a hooded crow plays with a stone ring in a pine tree.
 And last, the nightingale sings above a field of poppies.

 The seven cards begin to be more oppressive in their outward expression.
 The reversed meanings are freeing, letting go of the outward obligations and standards.
 The seven swans winging over the marsh are an ancient symbol of unwilling shape shifting.
 The toad is a sign of gluttony, swallowing the snake.
 The woodpecker's tongue unwinds like a yo-yo from inside its head to get the grub from the hole the bird has drilled in the tree.
 The bat, a long-time symbol of the spirit world, both good and evil, sleeps upside-down, its wings folded.
 And the robin sings with delight in the midst of a hawthorn a tree of the Goddess.